 I know I’m not the first person to notice this, but the process of making friends as an adult can feel inscrutable at the best of times.
 How do you meet people?
 What’s a good opening line?
 How do you take it to the next level, by which I mean ask them to hang out?
 How do you do all of this without making people feel like you’re trying to date them?
 Absolutely mystifying stuff.
-Add to that the layer of “we’re still in a global pandemic,” and things get even more complicated.
-People aren’t exactly throwing big parties or inviting vague acquaintances over for drinks.
-And personally, I’ve never felt frumpier, and I’m pretty sure whatever social skills I had have completely atrophied over the past 20 months and counting.
-I don’t exactly come across as a winning prospect.
+Add to this the fact that at the time of the move we were still in a global pandemic, and things got even more complicated.
+People weren’t exactly throwing big indoor parties or inviting vague acquaintances over for drinks.
+And personally, I had never felt frumpier, and I’m pretty sure whatever social skills I did have had completely atrophied.
+I didn’t exactly come across as a winning prospect.

 Instead of relying on spontaneous meet-cutes or hoping that a bunch of my Toronto friends would pick up and relocate to Kingston, I decided to come up with some new strategies.
 Here are a few of the things I tried, to greater or lesser success.